vroymv/Computer-Vision/README.md

 ## 🚨 About

 This repository contains server and client side code for the computer vision project.
-Arduino hardware code is not included.
+Arduino hardware code is found in the ArduinoCode.txt file.

 ## <a name="introduction">🤖 Introduction</a>